-And, of course, the nauseating and often depressing traffic of Salt Lake City.
+And ... of course ... the nauseating, often depressing traffic and congestion of the Salt Lake City-Provo-Ogden metropolitan area.

 This is where you can experience Utah’s world-famous redrock country.
 Truthfully unlike anywhere else on earth.

 As Wallace Stegner put it, “No region in America, and so far as I know in the world, has a comparable power to evoke from human beings such responses of surprise, delight, and, above all, awe.”

 He was talking about Utah.